datapunchorg/punch/README.md

 ## How to build (on MacBook)

-The following command will create a zip file for Punch.
+The following command will create `dist` folder and `dist.zip` file for Punch.

 ```
-make
+make release
 ```

-Then check [User Guide](UserGuide.md) to see how to run punch command.
+Go to `dist` folder, then check [User Guide](UserGuide.md) to see how to run punch command.

 ## TODO